Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 ➤ It connects to the abdomen’s connective tissue beneath the skin.

-➤ Inside, it links to remnants of blood vessels and the umbilical cord.
+➤ Inside, it links to remnants of blood vessels and fetal structures.

-➤ The belly button is a scar formed after the umbilical cord is cut.
+➤ The belly button is a scar formed after the umbilical cord stump separates.

-➤ It plays no active role but signals where nutrients once passed.
+➤ It plays no active role but signals where nutrients and oxygen once passed.

 Frequently Asked Questions